oasis-tcs/openc2-ap-er/oc2edr.md

 * but do not support the 'deny' Command
     * MUST NOT respond with a OK/200
     * SHOULD respond with status code 501
-    * SHOULD respond with 'Command not supported' in the status text
+    * SHOULD respond with "Command not supported" in the status text
     * MAY respond with status code 500

 #### 2.3.2.1 Deny file